 Effects of ginseng right

 Ginseng is so important because it works against diseases caused by a predominantly poor lifestyle - civilization diseases.
 Similar effects have American ginseng ( Chen2008cpe ).
 Diseases such as diabetes and metabolic syndrome ginseng treat causally-acting on the immune system and PPAR receptors, a frequent target of anti-diabetes drugs.
 The effects of ginseng can be divided into:

 Cardiovascular effects - Ginseng through the activation of NO synthase and other molecules reduces pressure in most types of hypertension and improves erection.
 Ginseng capillary growth also improves wound healing and regeneration of tissues and vessels (including varicose veins and hemorrhoids).
-The ginseng also opposes atherosclerosis, which is now known to be not only a cholesterol problem, but also an immune and macrophage problem.
+The ginseng is also involved in atherosclerosis, which is now known to be not only a cholesterol problem but also an immune and macrophage problem.

 Nervous effects - ginseng normalizes stress and protects the brain, slows down the weakening of mental functions (Alzheimer's, Parkinsonism, etc.).
 It causes mental activation and at the same time calms down.
 Protects neurons from dying (apoptosis) and calms microglia whose activity is responsible for both headache and hangover.

 Metabolic effects - Ginseng has significant anti-diabetic effects.
 Helps regulate blood glucose, regulates cholesterol, has hypoglycaemic effect in diabetes of both types.

-Immune effects - ginseng suppresses chronic inflammation, allergies and chronic pain (such as joints), is used in the treatment of tumors.
+Immune effects - Ginseng suppresses chronic inflammation, allergies and chronic pain (such as joints), applied to the treatment of tumors.
 Despite this, ginseng is not generally immunosuppressive.
 Improves immunity against influenza, viruses, cancer, and some bacteria.
 The effect of ginseng on immunity is the subject of intensive research.
 Here we can not mention the indication of ginseng dating back to the Brechman period: Treatment of radiation damage.
 This result of military research in the USSR has today strictly civilian application: Cancer patients are used to regenerate the immune system after chemotherapy and radiotherapy.
 In radiation damage, ginseng is considered the best existing drug at all ( Yonezawa1976rri , Takeda1982rri , Yonezawa1981rri ).

 Ginseng as a preventive and medication